bfmengnu/Model-based-Reinforcement-Learning-for-Service-Mesh-Fault-Resiliency/README.md

 manual.py is complementary function for modelp.py, including dataloader set-up.

-DQN.py is for training RL to enable online interation between agent and environment.
+de_mDQN_thc.py is for training RL to enable online interaction between agent and environment.
+This version code if for thread-call double agent within depoendent relationships.

 function.py is complementary function for DQN, including reward definition.